WAPindustries/Ohio-Tetris/README.md

 # Ohio-Tetris

-k imma be real with u guys in the 2 days i spent coding thismy brain hemorrhaged like 25 fucking times
+k imma be real with u guys in the 2 days i spent coding this my brain hemorrhaged like 25 fucking times

 the code is fucking garbage cuz im a dipshit and cldnt be fucked optimising this shit